openxpki/openxpki/doc/quickstart.rst

     echo "deb http://packages.openxpki.org/v3/debian/ buster release" > /etc/apt/sources.list.d/openxpki.list
     apt update

+Please do not disable the installation of "recommend" packages as this will very likely leave you with an unusable system.

 As the init script uses mysql as default, but does not force it as a dependency, it is crucial that you have the mysql server and the perl mysql binding installed before you pull the OpenXPKI package::

     apt install default-mysql-server libdbd-mysql-perl